Mighty Mom is a keen observer of life. She shares her personal experiences and opinions in helpful and often amusing ways.

 If you happen to know that the deceased would roll over in their grave if they knew that the black sheep relative dared to show up, that's a different story entirely.
 We have a similar situation in my family.
 My mother-in-law has made it patently clear that she does not want anything to do with her daughter.
 She chose not to attend her daughter's recent wedding.
 She has not seen her daughter in over a year.
 She freaks out when the daughter's name is mentioned.
 I think it's safe to say that if she were alive, she would not want to see her daughter at her funeral.

-1. As the family eulogist, I could offer my services.
-Having honed my not-quite-personal but, nonetheless, biting insult skills right here in the HubPages forums, I'm confident that I could make a few pointed jabs without invoking a slander suit.
+- As the family eulogist, I could offer my services.
+Having honed my not-quite-personal but, nonetheless, biting insult skills in online forums, I'm confident that I could make a few pointed jabs without invoking a slander suit.
 It would be a challenge, but it's nothing like the challenge my "dear" sister-in-law has put us through already!

-2. We had my father-in-law's after-party at our house.
+- We had my father-in-law's after-party at our house.
 That is now tradition, and we see no reason to break with it.
 Accordingly, it is a safe assumption that the wayward daughter wouldn't dare show her face at my door.
 If she does, I would take great pleasure in slamming it in her face.
 She is not welcome in my home under any circumstances.
+(No, wait.
+I take that back.
+In the unlikely event that she offers to make amends and is genuinely repentant of her sins against her mother and brother, I would definitely want to hear her out.)(

 You may call this plan diabolical; I call it practical and efficient.